raspberrypilearning/getting-started-with-guis/en/step_8.md

     update_text = PushButton(app, command=say_my_name, text="Display my name")
     ```

-    The first argument tells the PushButton that the app is its boss.
+    The first argument tells the PushButton that the app is its master.
 Then we use two keyword arguments - `command` tells the button which function to call when it is pressed, and `text` is the text which will be displayed on the button.

 - Press F5 to run your code.
 Type your name into the text box and then press the button.
 You should see your name displayed in large text at the top.